-Below, I'll break down everything you need to know about the current Super Bowl odds, including who is favored, who the contenders are, some intriguing dark-horses, and my best Super Bowl bets to place in Week 15.
+Below, I'll break down everything you need to know about the current Super Bowl odds, including who is favored, who the contenders are, some intriguing dark-horses, and my best Super Bowl bets to place in the Divisional Round.
 Make sure you check out the latest odds to win NFL MVP as well.

 🏆 Super Bowl Contender | 📲 Best Available Odds |